MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_manage_data_set_attributes.md

 ## -description

-This IOCTL_STORAGE_MANAGE_DATA_SET_ATTRIBUTES request is used to send a data set attributes management request to a storage device.
+This **IOCTL_STORAGE_MANAGE_DATA_SET_ATTRIBUTES** request is used to send a data set management request to a storage device.

 ## -ioctlparameters

 ### -input-buffer

 The buffer at *Irp->AssociatedIrp.SystemBuffer* contains a [DEVICE_DSM_INPUT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes) structure.
-Note that the buffer may include parameter and data set range blocks.
-Also, the **Action** member of this structure defines the action to be performed as a DEVICE_DSM_ACTION value.
+Depending on the **Action** member of this structure, the input buffer might additionally include a parameter block and block of data set ranges.
+See [DEVICE_DSM_ACTION Descriptions](https://docs.microsoft.com/windows-hardware/drivers/storage/device-dsm-action-descriptions) for descriptions of all possible actions.

 ### -input-buffer-length

-*Parameters.DeviceIoControl.InputBufferLength* in the I/O stack location of the IRP indicates the size, in bytes, of the buffer, which must be at least **sizeof**(DEVICE_DSM_INPUT).
+*Parameters.DeviceIoControl.InputBufferLength* in the I/O stack location of the IRP indicates the size, in bytes, of the buffer, which must be at least **sizeof**([DEVICE_DSM_INPUT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes)).

 ### -output-buffer

-Depending on the value set in the **Action** member of DEVICE_DSM_INPUT, the request may return data in a [DEVICE_DSM_OUTPUT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes_output) structure in the buffer at *Irp->AssociatedIrp.UserBuffer*.
-This buffer will contain valid data if the manage data set action operation returns output and *Parameters.DeviceIoControl.OutputBufferLength* > 0.
+Depending on the value set in the **Action** member of DEVICE_DSM_INPUT, the request may return data in the buffer at *Irp->AssociatedIrp.SystemBuffer*.
+The system buffer will contain valid [DEVICE_DSM_OUTPUT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes_output) data if the DSM operation returns output and *Parameters.DeviceIoControl.OutputBufferLength* > 0.
+Depending on **Action**, the output buffer might additionally include an output block.

 ### -output-buffer-length

-The length of DEVICE_DSM_OUTPUT, in bytes.
+The length in bytes of the output buffer, if any.
+If output is returned, the output buffer must be at least **sizeof**([DEVICE_DSM_OUTPUT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes_output)).

 ### -in-out-buffer